timhettler/sassconf-workshop/README.md

 #SassConf Workshop

-Using this repo, we'll learn how to with code for an audience, and share it with the world!
+Using this repo, we'll learn how to write code for an audience, and share it with the world!

 ##Getting Started

-1. Download the project files by clicking the **Download ZIP** button.
-(Over there --->)
-2. Copy the project files to your own repo.
+1. Fork the repo to make your own copy of it.
+2. Clone the repo to GitHub Desktop.
+3. Right-click the project in GitHub Desktop and choose "Open in Terminal".
 3. Run `npm install` to download all the project dependencies.
-4. Run `grunt server` that will start a web server that will update whenever you make a change your Sass files.
+4. Run `grunt server` to start a web server that will update whenever you make a change your Sass files.